Frigo Laboratory

 Role: PI

-The goal of this proposal is to use a combination of preclinical models to understand the relationship between AR signaling and glutamine metabolism to determine whether their intersection represents a viable therapeutic target.
+The goal of this project is to use a combination of in vitro and in vivo models to define the specific role(s) of AR-mediated CaMKK signaling in prostate cancer and test whether it represents a viable drug target in preclinical animal models.

 Role: PI